Our Lady of Luxembourg: History

 The venerated image of the Madonna and Child as carved from the year 1624.

 Jesuit Devotion

-The devotion to Our Lady Consolatrix Afflictorum was initiated in Luxembourg by the Jesuit Order in 1624 and led to the election of Our Lady as the protectress of the City on 27 September 1666 and of the Duchy on 20 February 1678.
+The devotion to Our Lady Consolatrix Afflictorum was initiated in Luxembourg by the Jesuit Order on 8 December 1624 and led to the election of Our Lady as the protectress of the City on 27 September 1666 and of the Duchy on 20 February 1678.
 After the destruction of the old pilgrimage chapel of Glacis at the time of the French Revolution, the statue of Our Lady of Luxembourg was moved to the former Saint Peter church (namesake but different location), today renamed as Notre-Dame Cathedral in Luxembourg City.

 Accordingly, the Luxembourgish peoples deeply honor the Blessed Virgin Mary under this particular title and imagery due to the longstanding belief that their national independence and sovereignty was tied to the religious devotion fostered by this image along with the assent of the Luxembourg royal families from the yoke of Germany.